KARUNAKARAN-codecrusher123/KAVI-voice-Assitant/README.md

 - Take a look at the Existing [Issues](https://github.com/KARUNAKARAN-codecrusher123/KAVI-voice-Assitant/issues) or create your own Issues!
 - Wait for the Issue to be assigned to you after which you can start working on it.
 - Fork the Repo and create a Branch for any Issue that you are working upon.
-- Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
+- Create a Pull Request which will be promptly reviewed and suggestions will be added to improve it.
 - Add Screenshots to help us know what this Script is all about.
 - Having difficulty in contributing?
 Read the [Contribution Guide](https://github.com/karunakaran186/KAVI-voice-Assitant/blob/main/Contribution.md) for a detailed explanation.